AGROFIMS/helpdocs/content/collect/FieldbookApp/SendToFieldbook.md

 +++
-title = " Send KDSmart file to mobile device" description = ""
+title = " Send the files to mobile device" description = ""
 weight = 2
 +++

-Once you have downloaded a .kdx file, you have to send it to the device where KDSmart is installed.
+Once you have created a .zip file, you have to send it to the device where Field Book is installed.
 For this you have three options:

--	Via email: send an email to yourself or the data collector, with the .kdx file attached.
-Open this email on the mobile device where KDSmart is installed and download the .kdx file in the folder ‘’Download’’ of the mobile device.
+•	Via email: send an email to yourself or the data collector, with the .csv and .trt files attached.
+Open this email on the mobile device where Field Book is installed and download the files.

--	Via a cloud: On your laptop save the .kdx file on a cloud-based service (OneDrive, Dropbox, Google Drive, etc.).
-Open the same service on the mobile device and download the .kdx file in the folder ‘’Download’’ of the mobile device.
+•	Via the cloud: On your laptop save the .csv and .trt files on a cloud-based service (OneDrive, Dropbox, Google Drive, etc.).
+Open the same service on the mobile device and download the files.

--	Via USB transfer: Connect the mobile device to your laptop.
-Save the .kdx file in the folder ‘’Download’’ of the mobile device.
+•	Via USB transfer: Connect the mobile device to your laptop to transfer the .csv and .trt files.